 A quick history of WordPress!

 WordPress was originally created to be a blogging platform back in 2003.
-In other words, WordPress content management system (CMS) for blog websites.
+In other words, the WordPress content management system (CMS) for blog websites.

 However, as time went on, themes began to develop to be more than just themes.
 They became structural and began to implement page building capabilities with the help of popular builders like WPBakery, Elementor, Beaver Builder, and Divi, to name a few.